wildfly-extras/wildfly-jar-maven-plugin/README.md

 * The server can't be re-started automatically during a shutdown.
 The bootable jar process will exit without restarting.
 * Management model changes (eg: using JBoss CLI) are not persisted.
 Once the server is killed, management updates are lost.
-* Security manager can't be enabled using the _-secmgr_ argument.
-All permissions must be granted to the bootable jar codebase.
-(The example [secmanager](https://github.com/wildfly-extras/wildfly-jar-maven-plugin/tree/master/examples/secmanager) covers security manager usage).
 * Server can't be started in admin mode.

 NB: When started, the bootable jar installs a WildFly server in the _TEMP_ directory.
 The bootable jar displayed traces contain the actual path to this transient installation.
 This